From Magnets to Mattresses: China Dumps Products

 China’s “overcapacity, oversupply, and overproduction” are gaining increasing attention in the United States.
 All are related.

 Beijing uses subsidies to produce more goods than market conditions will bear.
-Examples include electric vehicles (EVs), batteries, steel, cobalt, and low-tech semiconductors.
+Examples include electric vehicles (EV), batteries, steel, cobalt, and low-tech semiconductors.
 These goods can be “dumped” in the United States and elsewhere at prices below the cost of production, which can drive U.S. companies out of business and cause workers to be laid off.
 Often, Beijing intends to do so.

 To get past the confusing rhetoric on both sides, we can drill down into what dumping means in particular instances.
 Household magnets, mattresses, and solar panels are all examples that have gotten extensive attention recently.

 The simplest example of inexpensive Chinese manufacturing that puts U.S. citizens out of work is mattresses.
-A basic Serta Simmons 10-inch Queen mattress, for example, can be purchased for as little as $240 on Amazon at regular prices.
+A basic Serta Simmons 10-inch queen mattress, for example, can be purchased for as little as $240 on Amazon at regular prices.
 The Amazon page notes that the origin of the bed is in the United States.
 All good.

 But Chinese beds of similar size can be found for less than $175, according to an industry source quoted by The Wall Street Journal.
-Some mattresses are reportedly manufactured in China and shipped via third countries like South Korea to avoid U.S. tariffs.
+Some mattresses are reportedly manufactured in China and shipped via third countries such as South Korea to avoid U.S. tariffs.
 Others come from factories in nearby allied countries or have an unclear provenance.

 A 10-inch Elemuse queen bed lists on Amazon for about $150 plus $50 shipping.
 This bed’s place of origin is listed as the “Lao People’s Democratic Republic.”
 Otherwise known as Laos, the country borders China and is closely allied with Beijing.
 Some Elemuse beds are listed on eBay as made in China.
-The Elemuse Baby website, which sells crib mattresses, states that it is owned by an entity in Hangzhou city, Zhejiang Province, China.
+The Elemuse Baby website, which sells crib mattresses, states that it is owned by an entity in Hangzhou, Zhejiang Province, China.

 Wages are lower on average in Laos, and the rate of poverty is much higher.
 So if Chinese companies move to Laos to make beds, they could pay lower wages and lower tariffs and make more profits while likely producing at an even cheaper price point than can be managed from China.

 Solar panels are another major point of contention between the United States and China.
 Companies from China operating on U.S. soil will produce about 20 gigawatts worth of panels annually by 2025, according to Reuters.
-That is about half of U.S. needs.
+That’s about half of U.S. needs.
 These factories are subsidized by the U.S. Inflation Reduction Act of 2022, just as are U.S. solar companies.
 There is no good reason for this.
 The United States should avoid subsidizing companies from adversary regimes that are militarily aggressive, or it risks making that adversary even stronger economically and, therefore, more of a military risk.

 Views expressed in this article are opinions of the author and do not necessarily reflect the views of The Epoch Times.

 Anders Corr has a bachelor's/master's in political science from Yale University (2001) and a doctorate in government from Harvard University (2008).
 He is a principal at Corr Analytics Inc., publisher of the Journal of Political Risk, and has conducted extensive research in North America, Europe, and Asia.
-His latest books are “The Concentration of Power: Institutionalization, Hierarchy, and Hegemony” (2021) and “Great Powers, Grand Strategies: the New Game in the South China Sea)" (2018).
+His latest books are “The Concentration of Power: Institutionalization, Hierarchy, and Hegemony” (2021) and “Great Powers, Grand Strategies: the New Game in the South China Sea" (2018).

 twitter